bamidev/browser-window/README.md

 So you need to copy everything from CEF's Resource dir into the executable's dir as wel.

-So if you want to run the example, put everything from CEF's Release and Resource dir, into example/target/debug, and then it should work.
+So if you want to run the example, put everything from CEF's Release and Resource dir, into example/target/debug, and then it should work fine.

 ## License